Table of Contents

 - High Competition

-There is fierce competition for every promotion on the table in most jobs.
+To get a job, it is important to have relevant qualifications and work experience.
+You will likely go through a series of recruitment and selection processes for every job you apply to.
+It is crucial to stand out as you will be competing with numerous qualified candidate.
+Even after getting the job, there is fierce competition for every promotion on the table in most professions.
 You will have to put in a lot of effort and be at your best at all times to earn a promotion and achieve professional growth.

 - No Personal Autonomy